clvrmktg/clvr/content/bahamas-web-design-services/seo-bahamas/index.md

 We focus on strategies that improve your visibility, build credibility with search engines, and connect you with the customers already searching for your services in The Bahamas.
 """

+[why.image]
+path = "bahamas-customer-finding-local-business-seo.jpg"
+alt = "Customer using a smartphone to connect with a local business owner in The Bahamas, representing how SEO improves visibility and drives real customer interactions."

 # The Process
+[process]
+key = "Search To Success"
+headline = "SEO That Delivers Growth" subhead = "A clear, step-by-step path to better rankings and more leads."

 [[process.items]]
 title = "Audit"
-description = "We start with a full site and competitor audit to understand your current position and opportunities."
+description = "Full site and competitor review to spot opportunities."

 [[process.items]]
 title = "Optimize"
-description = "We implement technical fixes, on-page improvements, and keyword targeting to boost visibility."
+description = "Fix issues and refine pages for better visibility."

 [[process.items]]
 title = "Promote"
-description = "We create and promote content that earns backlinks, builds authority, and drives qualified traffic."
+description = "Build authority with content and backlinks."

 [[process.items]]
 title = "Measure"
-description = "We monitor rankings, conversions, and ROI — refining your strategy for sustained growth."
+description = "Track rankings, ROI, and refine your strategy."

 # FAQs
 [[faqs.items]]